A Letter from the President

 Scope of Responsibilities/Job Description

-The Career Development Office (CDO) at Vassar College invites applications for a one-year post-baccalaureate fellowship focusing on the coordination of outreach to student populations.
-The primary responsibilities of the Administrative Fellow include communications, outreach, and advising functions.
+The Career Development Office (CDO) at Vassar College invites applications for a one-year position that serves as an integral member of the office team and supports the work of several functional areas.
+The primary responsibilities of the Administrative Fellow include advising, programming, and communications.

 Key Communications Responsibilities: